okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 #### Default Custom Authorization Server
 <!-- OKTA-133786 -->

-Okta provides a pre-configured custom authorization server named `default`.
+Okta provides a pre-configured Custom Authorization Server named `default`.
 This default authorization server includes a basic access policy and rule, which you can edit to control access.
 It allows you to specify `default` instead of the `authorizationServerId` in requests to it: